Seminar in Management:

 For each day on which a reflective journal assignment is posted, students are to 'cut and paste' the 'prompt' from the course schedule into a new thread within their own journal, and then provide their reflections on the 'prompt.'
 The reflective journal is to be kept in Blackboard.
 To post an entry, do the following:

-o Click on the 'reflective journal' button in the left menu bar o Click on 'view' o Click on 'new entry' o Enter a BRIEF journal entry title o Cut and paste the 'prompt' from the course schedule into the BODY of the journal entry o Click 'save' (following completion of journal entry)
+o Click on the 'reflective journal' button in the left menu bar o Click on 'enter journal here' o Click on 'create journal entry' o Enter a BRIEF journal entry title o Cut and paste the 'prompt' from the course schedule into the BODY of the journal entry o Click 'post entry' (following completion of journal entry)

 Each student has access to only their own journal.
 Only each individual student, as well as the faculty member, have access to these posts--which are time and date stamped upon submission.